Lessons from a Fae Queen: A Little Guide to a Big, Magical Life

 In this book, I have done my best to reflect on how these lessons might be born of my own privilege.
 The goal of this book is to be useful for you, and I’m not helping anyone if my recommendations are inaccessible.
 I’m sure some of them still will be.
 But I’ve done my due diligence, and all I ask is that you do the same.
 As you read, notice where these ideas land for you: where they make sense, and where privilege (or its absence) may complicate things.
 Really try to tease apart the difference between can’t and won’t — not to judge yourself, but to better understand your limits.
 That noticing is a powerful first step in making changes that fit your reality.

-You can come to your own conclusions about that.
+You can come to your own conclusions.
 I trust you to make the choices that work best for you.

 Trust is a two way street, after all.